 Managing your permaculture project can be fun….or not.

-This chapter of Food Not Lawns outlines the whys and hows of a functional group process, in general, and next week we will get into a bit more detail about conflict resolution and egalitarian process for organizing larger groups and ongoing projects.
+This chapter of Food Not Lawns outlines the whys and hows of a functional group process, in general, and in another class, we will get into a bit more detail about conflict resolution and egalitarian process for organizing larger groups and ongoing projects.

 The rest of today’s class will focus on a project management system that can be used for implementing projects of any size, and was created to go hand-in-hand with the GOBRADIME design process, which we have been using, loosely, during this course and will revisit again, with feeling, next month.